-I am an telecommunications engineer with more than 15 years of experience developing electronics products, both hardware and software, for sectors like defence, automotive, railway, renewable energies, porwer electronics and semiconductors, from small, medium and large multinational companies.
+I am an telecommunications engineer who has been developing electronic products, both hardware and software, since 2006.
+I have professional experience in sectors like defence, automotive, railway, renewable energies, power electronics and semiconductors, from small, medium and large multinational companies.

-During most of these years, I used to survive between the hardware and its running firmware.
-Yes, 'survive': I failed to follow a sustainable, iterative, defect-free (both in behaviour and in structure) development process in every project I was involved.
+But much more important than what I made, where or when, is how I made it.
+During most of these years, I barely managed to survive.
+Yes, 'survive'.
+Because I failed to follow a sustainable, iterative, almost defect-free (both in behavior and in structure) development process in every project I was involved.
 And I was not alone.
-Every team member had a shared belief: embedded is 'that' hard.
+Every team member had a shared belief: embedded was 'that' hard.